WCGA/knowledge-base/docs/metadata/metadata.rst

 	* Distributor
 * URLs for data download, web services, kml, web application, documentation

-If the metadata meets the requirements of the Federal Geographic Data Committee endorsed standards, (https://www.fgdc.gov/metadata/geospatial-metadata-standards), it will definitely meet the requirements of the West Coast Ocean Data Portal.
+If the metadata meets the requirements of the Federal Geographic Data Committee (FGDC) endorsed standards, (https://www.fgdc.gov/metadata/geospatial-metadata-standards), it will definitely meet the requirements of the West Coast Ocean Data Portal.

 Metadata Standards and Formats